 - Maintaining a reasonably even temperature try to use the central heating sparingly at first so that the building structure warms up and dries out gradually.
 This will help with energy bills too. - Ventilating the evaporated moisture away leave windows, or at least the trickle vents (the slotted vents in the window frame), open for as long as possible each day.
 Leave internal doors and doors of built in cupboards open a few inches to encourage air circulation.
 These should be left open at all times if practical.

-Any large cracks (wider than 3mm) will be filled and repainted by the building contractor when the 12 months builder liability has been completed.
+Any large cracks (wider than the width of a £1 coin) will be filled and repainted by the building contractor, after the 12 months builder liability has been completed.